transmigrator/transmigrator/README.md

 -The WSS-CONNECT-TLS process is therefore adjusted to a now known amount of request segments

--Hard-coded limits are non-binding for the WebSocket (WSS), CONNECT request, and TLS handshake
+-Hard-coded limits are non-binding for all WebSocket (WSS), CONNECT request, and TLS handshake

 -Now it has an n number of proxy chains as a mesh of HTTPS connections between client and server